 The following accounting entries will be made.

-The financial result of the reporting period is profit before tax, equal to 21,000 rubles.
+The financial result of the reporting period is profit before tax equal to 21,000 rubles.

 Accounting for deferred income

-The amounts recorded on this sub-account are written off to the credit of account 91 “Other income and expenses”:
+The amounts recorded in this sub-account are written off to the credit of account 91 “Other income and expenses”:

-For fixed assets and intangible assets received free of charge - as depreciation is accrued;
+For gratuitously received fixed assets and intangible assets - as depreciation is calculated;

 Table 1.
 Correspondence of accounts for accounting of financial results

-11. Accrued permanent tax liability
+11. A permanent tax liability has been accrued

-12. Accrued permanent tax asset
+12. A permanent tax asset has been accrued

-14. Accrued conditional income for income tax
+14. Conditional income tax accrued

-Literature used: Bochkareva I. I., Levina G. G.
+Used literature: Bochkareva I. I., Levina G. G.

-Accounting financial accounting: textbook / I. I. Bochkareva, G. G. Levina;
+Financial accounting: textbook / I. I. Bochkareva, G. G. Levina;

-ed. prof. Ya.
-V. Sokolova. - M. : Master, 2010. - 413 p.
+edited by prof. Y. V. Sokolova. - M.: Master, 2010. - 413 p.

 • operating activities;

-• non-operating transactions.
+• non-operating operations.

-• PBU "Expenses of the organization" (No. 10/99);
+• PBU “Organization expenses” (No. 10/99);

 • PBU “Income of the organization” (No. 9/99);